Dynamic Indexing Through Learned Indices with Worst-case Guarantees: Testing whether a set can be -covered by a single segment

-\begin{lemma} Let $\ell$ be a line with slope at least $1$.
-All points in $F_S$ lie within $L_\infty$-distance $\eps$ of $\ell$ if and only if $\ell$ lies below all points in $U$ and above all points in $L$. \end{lemma}
+\begin{lemma} Let $\ell$ be a line of slope at least 1.
+Then all points in $F_S$ lie within $L_\infty$-distance $\varepsilon$ of $\ell$ if and only if $\ell$ lies below all points in $U$ and above all points in $L$. \end{lemma}

 \begin{proof} Any line with positive slope lies above $(\infty, - \infty)$ and below $(-\infty, \infty)$.
 Consider a point $p \in F_S$ and the two corresponding points $l \in L$ and $u \in U$ and denote by $C$ an axis-aligned square of radius $\eps$ centred at $p$.
 If $\ell$ lies below $l$ then all points on $\ell$ left of $l$ lie below $C$.
 If $\ell$ lies above $u$ then all points on $\ell$ right of $u$ lie above $C$.
 If $\ell$ lies above $l$ and below $u$ then because $\ell$ has positive slope, it must intersect $C$.
 The statement follows. \end{proof}